 - huge coral reefs only a few meters from the beach

-What you can experience during Kawasan Canyoneering
+What to expect during Kawasan Falls Canyoneering

 First of all you will go by tricycle to the Kawasan Falls about 30 minutes south of Moalboal.
 There we park the trike and change to a motorcycle.
 Sabrina and I got on a motorcycle (where we were already three with the driver) and then drove about 10 minutes into the mountains to the starting point of the hike for the Kawasan Falls Canyoneering.